Zenika-Training/strigo-init-script-libs/scripts/code-server.md

 ### Code-server version

 Specify the **desired version of `code-server`** by defining the `code_server_version` variable.
-Otherwise it installs the latest release
+Otherwise it installs the latest release.

 ### Code-server extensions